Isode Approach to Data Centric Security using NATO Confidentiality Labels

 STANAG 4778 allows association of multiple labels with data and can associate labels with different parts of the information – an approach historically termed “portion marking”.
 This is important in more complex scenarios when associating a single label with the entire object does not suffice.

 As well as defining the basic binding, STANAG 4778 provides an option for cryptographic binding using digital signature mechanisms.
-This binding provides digital signature verification which is important to validate:
+This binding provides digital signature verification, which is important to validate:

 - That a valid label is provided.